Continued from Last Week's Post

 Links to WithEventsTutorials.

-- WithEvents Ms-Access Class Module Tutorial
+- WithEvents MS-Access Class Module Tutorial

 - WithEvents and Defining Your Own Events